da2so/da2so.github.io/_posts/2020-08-11-Meaningful_Perturbation.md

 #### <span style="color:gray">2.2.2 Dealing with artifacts</span>
-By committing to finding a single representative perturbation, our approach incurs the risk of triggering artifacts of the black-box model, like below figures
+By committing to finding a single representative perturbation, our approach incurs the risk of triggering artifacts of the black-box model, like below figures.

 <img src="https://da2so.github.io/assets/post_img/2020-08-11-Meaningful_Perturbation/3.png" width="300" height="170" style="float: left">
 <br />